Search This Blog

 Lake County's Gridiron History

-"Illinois Foot Ball Eleven - 1899" LCDM
+"Illinois Foot Ball Eleven - 1899."
+Dunn Museum

-"6th Corps Area Championship Game, November 29, 1925" Fort Sheridan - 41, Jefferson Barracks - 0 LCDM 92.24.566
+"6th Corps Area Championship Game, November 29, 1925."
+Fort Sheridan-41, Jefferson Barracks-0.
+Dunn Museum 92.24.566

 A great view of the sidelines at the Fort Sheridan game, 1925.
-LCDM 92.24.560
+Dunn Museum 92.24.560

 Deerfield High School football schedule for 1932.
-LCDM 2007.17.61
+Dunn Museum 2007.17.61

-Women's Army Corps member, Technician 5th Grade, Mary Boyd, with part of the Fort Sheridan football team, 1944.
-LCDM 92.24.1884
+Women's Army Corps member, Technician 5th Grade, Mary Boyd, with Fort Sheridan football team members, 1944.
+Dunn Museum 92.24.1884

 Lake County Rifles, circa 1965.
 Bob Amann is seated front row far right.
-LCDM 2010.28.202
+Dunn Museum 2010.28.202

 Bob Amann, a lifelong Lake County resident and newspaperman, co-founded the Lake County Rifles, a semi-professional Central States Football League that played from 1965 to 1972.
-Thanks to a generous donation by Amann's children, the museum now has an extensive collection of Lake County Rifles photographs, programs, newsclippings, trophies, and memorabilia.
+Thanks to a generous donation by Amann's children, the museum now has an extensive collection of Lake County Rifles photographs, programs, news clippings, trophies, and memorabilia.

 Friday, January 14, 2011